 What is entropion and ectropion?

-Entropion is where your eyelid turns in and causes your eyelashes to rub against the cornea.
-Ectropion is where your eyelid turns out and does not touch your eye.
+- Ectropion – Where your eyelid turns out and does not touch your eye.

 How does entropion or ectropion happen?

 The problem is usually caused by ageing.
-Sometimes it is caused by scar tissue pulling your eyelid out of position.
+Sometimes the problem is caused by scar tissue pulling your eyelid out of position.
 Only the lower eyelid is usually affected.

 What are the benefits of surgery?

 Your eyelid should be in a better position and your symptoms should improve.

 Artificial tears and ointments can be used to protect the surface of your eye and improve your symptoms.
 Your surgeon may recommend a special soft contact lens (bandage lens) for you to wear.

 If you have entropion, your surgeon may recommend one of the following simple treatments.